simrenbasra/simys-blog/_posts/2026-03-21-simbot_part6.md

 </div>

 - Embed the given prompt using the same model used to generate vectors stored in the vector database.

--	Unlike keyword search:
+- **Unlike keyword search:**

-  -	no preprocessing
+  - No preprocessing

-  -	No stop word removal since embedding models rely on full context to capture semantic meaning of text
+  - No stop word removal (embedding models rely on full context to capture semantic meaning)

 - The prompt embedding is then used to query the Pinecone index.

-More results than required are retrieved initially:
+- **More results than required are retrieved initially:**

-- This is done because results will later be re-ranked using the recency score.
+  - Ensures results can be re-ranked using the recency score

-- Retrieving more candidates ensures that relevant results are not dropped before recency scoring is applied.
+  - Prevents relevant results from being dropped before recency scoring

-Finally:
+- **Finally:**
   - Results are sorted by the combined score
   - The `top_k` results are returned

 #### **Using classes to try different retrieval methods**